The YUKON Magazine

 CREDITS

-Hosted by Tammo Walter
+Hosted and produced by Tammo Walter

-Produced by Mark Koepke
+Edited and mixed by Mark Koepke

-Intro/outro music & stings by Major Funk
+Intro/outro music and stings by Major Funk

-Time is Tissue: Racing the Clock Against Frostbite
+Time is Tissue: Racing Against Frostbite

 Gearing up for an Arctic endurance race